Cividini: History

-At the launch of the first collection of Pret-a-porter during the Milan Fashion Week in 1995, they were the first to show knitwear and woven garments made of silk-steel fabric, material that, together with the different special finishing techniques (inkjet printing, tie-dye, screen printing, pigment printing, printing for corrosion, dyeing and hand-painted) defined the unique hand craftmanship of the Italian brand.
+At the launch of the first collection of pret-a-porter during the Milan Fashion Week in 1995, Cividini were the first to show knitwear and woven garments made of silk-steel fabric, material that, together with the different special finishing techniques (inkjet printing, tie-dye, screen printing, pigment printing, printing for corrosion, dyeing and hand-painted) defined the unique hand craftmanship of the Italian brand.
 These techniques and materials have become common over the years, but at the time were experimental.